clarkfitzg/phd_research/notes/jsm18.md

 completely open to me talking about whatever I find interesting.
 Even challenges or "this is what we should do".

+What key points do I want to convey in the talk?

+- When the data gets big and complex we should first try to leverage and integrate with existing technologies rather than reinventing them.
+- We can use R code to directly generate code that integrates with a larger system.

 ## PEMS as example